woodser/monero-ts/README.md

-# Monero JavaScrip (under development, not ready for use)
+# Monero JavaScript API (under development, not ready for use)

 ## Introduction

-This project provides a JavaScript library to query a Monero daemon and maintain a Monero wallet.
+Monero wallet and daemon API in modern JavaScript.

+Provides JavaScript APIs for:

+- A wallet that scans the blockchain locally and does not share the view key (requires a node running monero-daemon-rpc)
+- A wallet that shares the view key with a MyMonero-compatible server to remotely scan the blockchain (**future consideration)
+- A wallet that relies on a monero-wallet-rpc endpoint
+- A daemon to query the Monero blockchain

+## Setup

+TODO

+## Examples

+TODO

+## API

+TODO

 ## License